MMPerspective: Do MLLMs Understand Perspective? A Comprehensive Benchmark for Perspective Perception, Reasoning, and Robustness: Limitations

 \section{Limitations}

 While \NAME provides a comprehensive benchmark for evaluating perspective understanding in MLLMs, several limitations should be acknowledged.
-First, the benchmark primarily focuses on static images and multiple-choice question formats, which may not fully capture the depth of spatial reasoning required in dynamic or open-ended tasks.
+First, the benchmark primarily focuses on static images and multiple-choice question answering (MCQA) formats, which may not fully capture the depth of spatial reasoning required in dynamic or open-ended tasks.
 Real-world applications often demand free-form generation, spatial manipulation, or multi-turn interactions that extend beyond our current evaluation scope.
+Our choice of the MCQA format was a deliberate design decision based on several considerations:

+\begin{itemize} \item \textbf{Objectivity and Scalability:} The MCQA format allows for automated, objective, and large-scale evaluation, avoiding the subjectivity and high cost associated with evaluating open-ended responses.

+\item \textbf{Controlled Probing:} This format enables us to precisely probe a model's understanding of specific geometric concepts (e.g., distinguishing between ``two-point'' and ``three-point'' perspective) without the noise from variations in natural language generation.

+\item \textbf{A Foundational First Step:} As the first benchmark in this domain, we believe that establishing a controlled and rigorous evaluation framework is a critical first step.
+It lays a solid foundation for future work that can build upon our benchmark with more complex, generative tasks. \end{itemize}

 Second, although we curated a diverse set of real and synthetic images, the dataset still exhibits a bias toward architectural and indoor scenes, which may limit generalizability to natural environments or abstract visual contexts.
 Third, despite our efforts to standardize evaluation, some tasks inevitably contain ambiguous visual cues, and model errors may stem from subjective interpretations rather than a lack of geometric understanding.
 Lastly, our benchmark assumes that all correct answers are equally accessible across models without considering differences in input modalities, prompting formats, or underlying vision-language alignment strategies.
 Future work could address these limitations by incorporating more open-ended tasks, expanding domain diversity, and developing adaptive evaluation protocols that account for model-specific reasoning pathways.